Hiking Suilven – the most epic mountain in Scotland

 Portages: On the way back, you might have to portage for some part or pull the canoe in the water.
 We decided to portage for about a 600 m section, as the water level was too low.
 The rest of it we could paddle upstream.

 Parking: There are a couple of laybys where you can park your car near Elphin.
-You can also seek permission from local landowners.
+We used one of these for car camping the night before our trip, You can also seek permission from local landowners.
 The community hall often lets people park there if asked in advance.
 In this case, a small donation is encouraged to put through their letter box.

 Duration: 10 km paddle from Elphin to the bottom of Suilven.
 (2,5-3 hours) Then a 7 km round trip hike to Suilven with 670 m elevation gain.
 (4-5 hours)